 Look #1: Cut Crease

 For the first look I attempted a cut crease.
-I swept the shade Madagascar into the crease then placed Kenya slightly below Madagascar.
-Next I used ColourPop No Filter Concealer to carve the crease.
+I swept the shade Madagascar into the crease then placed Kenya just below it.
+Next I used ColourPop No Filter Concealer to cut the crease.
 I applied Zuri all over the lid and deepened the outer corners with a mixture of Jezebel & Leyla.
 I still have a lot to learn about cut creases haha!

 Look #2 Golden Sunset

-For this golden sunset look I combined the ColourPop Double Entendre Palette (see my First Impressions Blog Post) with the Nubian 2 Palette.
-I started with the Double Entendre by setting my eye primer with Locked & Loaded and sweeping the shade Send Noodles into the crease to serve as a transition.
-I deepened the crease with Madagascar and applied Nefereti from the Nubian 2 all over the lid. on the inner third of my eyelid I applied Nairobi to bring out the yellow.
+For this golden sunset look I combined the ColourPop Double Entendre Palette with the Nubian 2 Palette.
+I started with the Double Entendre Palette by setting my eye primer with Locked & Loaded and sweeping the shade Send Noodles into the crease to serve as a transition.
+I deepened the crease with Madagascar and applied Nefertiti from the Nubian 2 Palette all over the lid. on the inner third of my eyelid I applied Nairobi to bring out the yellow.
 Lastly I dipped back into the DE palette and deepened the outer corner with the shade Hard.
 I know, I still can’t pose for photos!

 Do you have the Juvia’s Place Nubian 2 Palette?